onechapteraday/wordpress-plugins/README.md

 You can also add persons on your uploaded pictures thanks to this plugin.
 It also displays on your dashboard a small widget with the birthdays of the month among your persons created.

+## Post Dictionary

+The main purpose of this plugin is to give you the possibility to add a dictionary on all your WordPress posts.
+It's like having a glossary on one specific post.
+You can add, edit and delete every entries of this glossary.
+And you have the possibility to style your data by using the classes providing on the_content.

 ## Random Post

 *Random Post* provides you a url where a post is displayed randomly.
 The default url is /random-post.